Yashapradha/DBMS-MiniProject/README.md

 _**WOW FOOD**_

 Welcome to our **WOW FOOD**!
 This website is designed using PHP and MySQL, allowing users to browse a variety of delicious dishes and place orders online.
-Whether you're craving pizza, burgers, or sushi, we've got you covered.
+Whether you're craving pizza, burgers, or momo, we've got you covered.

 _Features_
 >Browse through our extensive menu to find your favorite dishes.